The 2 Main Causes of a Whistling Gas Fire Pit are the flex gas lines or the gas supply pressure to the fire pit.

 Remove any sharp bends and kinks you find in your flex line.
 All changes in the direction of the flex line should be via a long and smooth curve.
 Try to remove all possible obstructions to the free flow of the gas in the flex line to avoid bottlenecking.

-If removing the kinks from the flex lines does not stop the whistling noise, you need to question if the flex lines installed are whistle free.
+If removing the kinks from the flex lines does not stop the gas line whistling, you need to question if the flex lines installed are whistle free.

 Whistle Free Flex Lines have a multi-pattern series of ridges in the pipe, ensuring no build-up of pressure causing vibrations and whistling.